IBM/StorageCephVagrant/README.md

 option set, otherwise there might be access issues mapping the RBD volume on the client.

-Additional commands (on the `ceph-admin` node) to configure RBD access, CephFS and RGW S3 and Swift access from the admin node.
+The following sections provide additional commands (on the `ceph-admin` node) to configure RBD access, CephFS and RGW S3 and Swift access.

 ### Configure Block (RBD) access